 If you would like to support the women who come to The Refuge Ranch click on the How to Help link.

 The Refuge Ranch, Inc. opened in January 2007 to offer women in addiction a safe residential environment to address drug and alcohol addiction from a Christ-centered perspective.
 The founder, Fred Beeson, established The Refuge Ranch on a 120 acre piece of property in rural Martin County with a commitment to provide services to adult women.
 The Refuge Ranch provides a long-term residential program for women to reach their recovery goals and experience a new life despite their inability to pay for the program.

 The Refuge Ranch addresses recovery from a spiritual, physical, emotional, and mental perspective.
 Women discover the benefits of a relationship with God in maintining long-term recovery and in reaching their personal goals.
 They take advantage of the active lifestyle here at The Ranch to build physical strength while addressing the addictive thinking and behavior patterns that are associated with the compulsive use of drugs and alcohol.
-During their stay they have the opportunity to work through any trauma they may have experienced in childhood or as an adult.
+During their stay residents have the opportunity to work through any trauma events they may have experienced in childhood or as an adult.

 Our commitment to each woman is to support her in reaching her God-given potential, as well as becoming a productive citizen and healthy family member.
 This support includes housing, nutrition education, employment support, as well as financial education and budgeting to better equip her for a successful transition.
 A woman who completes the Regeneration and Transition Program has developed the skills necessary to not only obtain independence, but the ability to maintain independence for herself and her children.
 The Refuge Ranch offers the program to any woman meeting the admission criteria and expressing a sincere desire to change her life.